LucasJezap/GameOfLife/README.md

 The player can switch between patterns at any time.
 Pressing Enter while the game is on results in game being
 stopped and initial pattern being switched to the next one.

+Pattern list:
-Pattern list: Random -> The Queen Bee Shuttle -> Tumbler -> Random -> ...
+Random -> The Queen Bee Shuttle -> Tumbler -> Random -> ...

 ## Boundary neighbours
-lol
+The player might decide to either allow or disallow boundary neighbours.

+The whole concept of boundary neighbours concerns cells which don't have 8 neighbours.
+In other words, they are on the grid's borders.

+We can either let those cells have less than 8 neighbours or attribute them with appropriate cells which would be in their neighbourhood if we wrapped the grid.

+The player can change this setting dynamically throughout the game which allows many interesting situations and anomalies to happen.
+For example patterns which loop infinitely by coming back to initial pattern can be broken with putting walls on grid's borders.

+## Closing the game
+The player might close the game by pressing Escape at any given time.